breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

         f     f     f (λx.f (x x))(λx.f (x x)) [f → λx.f(x x)]
 ```

 This pattern is [Curry's (1930)](https://doi.org/10.2307%2F2370619) famous fixed point combinator and the cornerstone of recursion, called Y. Unlike its typed cousin, the untyped λ-calculus is *not* strongly normalizing and thus not guaranteed to converge.
 Were it convergent, it would not be Turing-complete.
-This [hard choice](http://www.cts.cuni.cz/~kurka/decid1.pdf) between decidability and universality is one which all computational languages must make.
+This [hard choice](http://www.cts.cuni.cz/~kurka/decid1.pdf) between decidability and universality is one which no computational language can escape.

 ## Cellular automata

-The [elementary cellular automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton), which consists of a one dimensional array, and a 3-cell is another string rewrite system.
+The [elementary cellular automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton), is another string rewrite system consisting of a one dimensional binary array, and a 3-cell grammar.
 Note there are $$2^{2^3} = 256$$ possible rules for rewriting the tape.
 It turns out even in this tiny space, there exist remarkable automata.
 Consider the following rewrite system, known as [Rule 110](https://en.wikipedia.org/wiki/Rule_110):

 <center>
 <img align="center" src="../images/ca_rule%20110.png"/>